 Welcome!
 I am an Early Career Researcher at the University of Edinburgh.
 I received my Ph.D. in Economics at University of California, Santa Barbara.

-My research interests are in Behavioral and Experimental Economics, Decision Theory, and Information Economics.
+My research interests are in Behavioral and Experimental Economics, Behavioral Finance, and Information Economics.

-I use theoretical and empirical methods to study the origins of "irrational" economic decision-making and belief biases, as well as developing methodological tools to measure cognitively imprecise beliefs.
+I use theoretical and empirical methods to study the cognitive foundations behind "irrational" economic and financial decision-making, as well as developing tools to better measure people's expectation and make better economic and financial decisions.

 Contact: jing.zhou.econ [at] gmail.com